PnS2020/pns2020.github.com/git-intro.md

 The main purpose of having such a system is to maintain the code changes.
 With Git, you can track the history, save yourself from a post-catastrophic situation (e.g, the precious laptop is destroyed because you ate in front of it), integrate the work from others, make a copy of existing work along with all the history, and many other useful features.

+## If you are not a fan of terminal

+The following content of this page navigates yourself to be familiar with the command of Git.
+However, you may not be a fan of terminal and that is absolutely fine.
+You can download the [GitHub Desktop](https://desktop.github.com/) client here and have fun!

 ## Clone, commit and push!

-Suppose you have a directory that hots your project, you can initialize a Git environment by the following command:
+Suppose you have a directory that hosts your project, you can initialize a Git environment by the following command:

 ```
 $ git init